aspiazza/AJISAI/README.md

 The AJISAI Project can be considered to be a framework or 'Machine Learning Workbench'.
 It is a directory structure that separates the different components of the machine learning training, testing, and visualization process all in separate files.
 These files (located in the Pipeline directory) are all called on as needed by a Nucleus file.
-The Nucleus file can be thought of as the command and control file of a project and executes functions and classes from these other .py files.
-Graphs, logs, and other model information are also all outputted to the Model-Graphs&Logs folder to help evaluate the model and view its performance.
+The Nucleus file can be thought of as the command and control file of a project and executes functions and classes from these other python files.
+Graphs, logs, and other model information are also all outputted to the Model-Graphs&Logs folder to help evaluate the model and view its performance visually.
 Directories for data extraction and exploration are also present, although they are not necessarily part of the Nucleus pipeline.
-Directories to save trained models are also present for testing and prediction purposes as well as incorporating into ML/DL web applications.
-Using this kind of framework, I can make any kind of machine or deep learning model I want with varying levels of complexity efficiently and professionally.
+A directory to save trained models is also present for testing and prediction purposes as well as incorporating into ML/DL web applications.
+Using this kind of framework, I can make any kind of machine or deep learning model I want with varying levels of complexity, efficiency and professionality.

-The Web Application portion of the AJISAI Project contains all the necessary files need to create a ML/DL web application like a docker file, requirements.txt, html/css files, and API.
+The Web Application portion of the AJISAI Project contains all the necessary files need to create an ML/DL web application like a docker file, requirements.txt, html/css files, and API.

 ### Purpose: